Defining Asset Service and Performance Levels

 Three types of service expectations are often used in combination to manage asset performance:

 - Performance target – the level of performance beyond which additional performance gains are not desired or worth the additional cost.
 When performance is measured based on condition, the desired performance may describe the desired state of good repair.
-There may be an expected specific time frame to achieve this desires performance target.
+There may be an expected specific time frame to achieve this desired performance target.

 - Current Performance – an intermediate level of performance achieved by the organization and is usually reported relative to the desired target.
 Target setting is described in more detail in Chapter 5.

 - Minimum acceptable performance – the lowest level of performance allowed for the asset or asset class to still function as designed.

 Performance expectations may be set for the road network, a road corridor, for individual assets or for a group of assets.
 Commonly, performance expectations are set using a combination of asset class or subclass or sub network, such as: